OfqualGovUK/ofqual-register-frontend/README.md

 The Ofqual Register of Regulated Qualifications frontend allows users to:

--Find a regulated qualification
+- Find a regulated qualification
--Find a regulated awarding organisation
+- Find a regulated awarding organisation

 ## Provider
 [The Office of Qualifications and Examinations Regulation](https://www.gov.uk/government/organisations/ofqual)